 Many Catholic families try to say a Rosary daily during Lent.
 I know that was how our family started saying a daily Rosary.
-It was a great way to begin the good habit!
+It was a great way to begin a good habit!
 But one of the hardest things to do while saying a family Rosary is keeping young children quiet and happy while you pray.
 I've tried many different ways to keep my kids interested and involved.
 I've posted a list of ideas HERE and I've also created Rosary Sheets and Rosary Mats.
 We even made a Giant Pro-Life Rosary!
 All were great ideas, but, as all things do, they can get old and the little ones begin to get wiggly again!

 To create these you will need: